DestinyWeaves/Guidebook/animals-and-plants/whers.md

 ## Impression

 {: .important }
-> No Sexuality Based Impression
+> Impression preference does not care about the human's biological sex.

-[^nobio]: Impression preference does not care about biological gender.
+[^nobio]: Impression preference does not care about biological sex.

 Whers tend to prefer Holdfolk when bonding.